yuameshi/hexo-theme-mdx/README.md

   GitHub: https://github.com/Yuameshi || &#xe149;
   About: /about || &#xe88e;

-# Text inserted at the end of the article, '%title%' refers to title link of current post, %link% refers to permalink link of current post
+# Text which will inserted at the end of the article.
+# '%title%' refers to title link of current post.
+# '%link%' refers to permalink link of current post
 passage_end_tag:
   enabled: true
   text: 'END'